 Series B in 2007

-Ciclon Semiconductor Device Corporation specializes in designing, developing, and selling high-frequency, high-efficiency RF LDMOS and power MOSFET semiconductor solutions tailored for advanced information technology applications.
-Founded in 2004 and headquartered in Bethlehem, Pennsylvania, the company provides a range of RF and power semiconductor products that include ceramic and plastic packaged RoHS-compliant discrete options.
-These products cater to various high-performance applications, such as communications, military, avionics, broadcast, and WiMax.
-As of 2009, Ciclon operates as a subsidiary of Texas Instruments Inc.
+Ciclon Semiconductor Device Corporation is a prominent designer and manufacturer of high-frequency, high-efficiency RF LDMOS and power MOSFET semiconductor solutions tailored for advanced information technology applications.
+Established in 2004 and headquartered in Bethlehem, Pennsylvania, the company specializes in providing RF and power semiconductor products that include both ceramic and plastic packaged RoHS-compliant discrete options.
+These products serve a diverse range of RF power applications, including communications, military, avionic, broadcast, and WiMax.
+Since February 2009, Ciclon operates as a subsidiary of Texas Instruments Inc.

 Atrenta